kubecost/docs/context-switcher.md

 1. Install Kubecost on the additional cluster you would like to view.
 The recommended Kubecost install path is available at [kubecost.com/install](https://www.kubecost.com/install).
 2. Expose port 9090 of the `kubecost-cost-analyzer` pod.
 This can be done with a Kubernetes Ingress ([example](ingress-examples.md)) or LoadBalancer ([example](images/kubecost-lb.yaml)).
-3. Select _Switch Context_ in the lower left corner of the Kubecost UI.
+3. Select _Settings_ in the left nvavigation.
+4. Under Context Settings, select the bubble containing the name of your current context.
 The Contexts window opens.
-4. Provide the accessible URL (with port included) for the target Kubecost installation, then select _Add_.
-Here's an example: `http://e9a706220bae04199-1639813551.us-east-2.elb.amazonaws.com:9090`
+5. Select _Add Cluster_, then provide the accessible URL (with port included) for the target Kubecost installation, then select _Add_.

 {% hint style="warning" %}
 By default, a LoadBalancer exposes endpoints to the wide internet.
 Be careful about following the authentication requirements of your organization and environment.
 {% endhint %}

+In the Context Name text box, you can rename your current context.
+Remember to confirm your change by selecting _Save_ at the bottom of the Settings page.

 ## Add at install-time